-- male (80 percent arrested are men);

 - age 34 (61 percent are under age 35);

+- age 34 (61 percent are under age 35);

 - arrested between 11 p.m. and 4 a.m. on a weekend; and

 - caught driving with a BAC of .16 twice the illegal limit.

 - Illinois Secretary of State

-2006 Illinois DUI Facts
+2007 Illinois DUI Facts

-- 594 people were killed in alcohol-related crashes, which was 47 percent of the 1,254 total crash fatalities. - More than 50,100 DUI arrests were recorded by the Secretary of State's office. - 91 percent of all drivers arrested for DUI, who were eligible, lost their driving privileges. - 2,663 drivers under age 21 lost their driving privileges due to "Use It & Lose It" law violations. - 19 percent of those arrested for DUI are women, who represent 50 percent of all licensed drivers. - Males ages 21-24 had the highest DUI arrest rate (about 27 per 1,000 licensed drivers).
-This rate was four times greater than that of all other drivers arrested for DUI (6 per 1,000 licensed drivers).

-• 83 percent of all drivers arrested for DUI are first offenders.
+- 503 people were killed in alcohol-related crashes, which was 40 percent of the 1,249 total crash fatalities. - More than 49,600 DUI arrests were recorded by the Secretary of State's office. - 92 percent of all drivers arrested for DUI, who were eligible, lost their driving privileges. - 2,516 drivers under age 21 lost their driving privileges due to "Use It & Lose It" law violations. - 20 percent of those arrested for DUI are women, who represent 50 percent of all licensed drivers. - Males ages 21-24 had the highest DUI arrest rate (about 26 per 1,000 licensed drivers).
+This rate was four times greater than that of all other drivers arrested for DUI (6 per 1,000 licensed drivers). - 83 percent of all drivers arrested for DUI are first offenders.

-2006 National DUI Facts
+2007 National DUI Facts

-- Alcohol-related crash fatalities in 2006 totaled 17,602 the equivalent of three passenger cruise ships filled to capacity. - Drivers with a BAC of more than .08 who were killed in crashes were 10 times as likely to have a prior conviction for driving while intoxicated.
+- Alcohol-related crash fatalities in 2007 totaled 14,619 the equivalent of three passenger cruise ships filled to capacity. - Drivers with a BAC of more than .08 who were killed in crashes were 10 times as likely to have a prior conviction for driving while intoxicated. - Six states (Illinois, New Mexico, Arizona, Louisiana, Washington and Nebraska) require a first-time DUI offender to have a Breath Alcohol Interlock Device (BAIID) installed on his or her vehicle.
+Only four states (South Dakota, Alabama, Vermont and Maine) have no BAIID law for DUI offenders.